marckassay/marckassay.github.io/_posts/2019-03-16-ionic-angular-on-appium.markdown

         JS Function

+  * Webview (Android) - "In most cases, we recommend using a standard web browser, like Chrome, to deliver content to the user.
+To learn more about web browsers, read the guide on invoking a browser with an intent.

+    WebView objects allow you to display web content as part of your activity layout, but lack some of the features of fully-developed browsers.
+A WebView is useful when you need increased control over the UI and advanced configuration options that will allow you to embed web pages in a specially-designed environment for your app." - <https://developer.android.com/reference/android/webkit/WebView>

+  * WKWebView (iOS) - "An object that displays interactive web content, such as for an in-app browser.", "Starting in iOS 8.0 and OS X 10.10, use WKWebView to add web content to your app.
+Do not use UIWebView or WebView." - <https://developer.apple.com/documentation/webkit/wkwebview>

   * Mobile Selectors

         UI Automator (Android, formally know as 'UIAutomator 2.0') - "The UI Automator testing framework provides a set of APIs to build UI tests that perform interactions on user apps and system apps.
 The UI Automator APIs allows you to perform operations such as opening the Settings menu or the app launcher in a test device.
 The UI Automator testing framework is well-suited for writing black box-style automated tests, where the test code does not rely on internal implementation details of the target app." - https://developer.android.com/training/testing/ui-automator